JimCircadian/icenet-notebooks/README.md

 * [04.data_and_forecasts.ipynb](04.library_usage.ipynb): Shows the usage of the [IceNet library](https://github.com/icenet-ai/icenet) via its Python API.

+### Installation

+Have a working `icenet` environment that you can use, ideally from [the icenet pipeline](https://github.com/icenet-ai/icenet-pipeline), then install the requirements for notebooks with `pip install -r requirements.txt`.

 #### Status / Compatibility

 __These are compatible at time of writing with the 0.2.\* version of the [IceNet library](https://github.com/icenet-ai/icenet).__